Why Libertarians Never Get Taken Seriously, Exhibit A

 For years, myself and other libertarian candidates have pointed out that “when guns are banned, only criminals will have guns.”
 The shift in popular perception has come about primarily because courageous Libertarian candidates are willing to teach the American public about the benefits of liberty, even at the cost of being “slimed” by the media.
 I am proud to be counted among those candidates, proud to be saving lives, especially the lives of our children.

 Today, other bans, such as the ones against child pornography, are touted as panaceas to “save the children.”
 Like drug prohibition and the ban on firearms, these bans backfire, harming the very innocents they are intended to help.
+Certain countries like China and Russia even ban what we would call legal adult pornography such as websites like sex-hd xxx whilst here in the USA adult pornography is still legal.
 Anyone who believes in liberty can see the pattern.
 Bans and prohibitions drive vices underground, where participants have no legal recourse when they experience exploitation.

 Bans make criminals out of 17-year-olds having consensual sex with 15-year-olds, because the younger partner is presumed too immature to make an informed decision.
 These draconian laws destroy the lives of our young people by making them carry the label of “sex offender” for the rest of their lives.
 Yet as late as the last century, it was not at all unusual for American boys and girls to marry and start families in their early teens!